-Super Robot Wars Original Generation: Dark Prisonnote Occurs simulataneously with, but ends shortly after the last scenario of the Second Original Generation
+Super Robot Wars Original Generation: Dark Prisonnote Occurs simultaneously with, but ends shortly after the last scenario of the Second Original Generation

-Masou Kishin: The Lord of Elemental Part 2 (Nintendo DS/PlayStation PortableUpdated Re-release)note Note Part 2 cannot occur between the EX scenarios and the Masou Kishin returning to the surface world in the Second Original Generation, as Word of God states the secret Masou Kishin attacks are only present as an unlockable treat to players, which should not occur until later
+Masou Kishin: The Lord of Elemental Part 2 (Nintendo DS/PlayStation PortableUpdated Re-release)note Part 2 cannot occur between the EX scenarios and the Elemental Lords returning to the surface world in the Second Original Generation, as Word of God states the secret Elemental Lords' attacks are only present as an unlockable treat to players, which should not occur until later

 The Second Original Generation

-Rather than use the the Star of La-Mu in MX, Eldy uses the Crossgate beneath Antarctica to power up AI-1.
-Duvan Org tries to do it too, but the Alles Geist can't handle its power.
-Since Eldy is simply using Duvan to buy time, the AI-1 consumes him once she doesn't need him anymore.
+Rather than use the "the Star of La-Mu" in MX, Eldy Mitte uses the Cross Gate in the Fabula Fores beneath Antarctica to power up the "AI-1".
+Duvan Org also attempts it, but the Alles Geist can't handle its power.
+Since Eldy is simply using Duvan to buy time, the AI-1 absorbs Duvan and the Alles, turning into its final form from MX.

 The dialogue during the "Elyon Yada Domar" attack of the Adamatron mentions the following, with an appropriate silhouette(s):

 "This is the Black Hell" note Euzeth's Black Judecca

 "This is the Black Gun God" note Dis Astranagant

 "These are your ancient forebearers" note Nashim Gan Eden and Gebel Gan Eden